neeraj-k23/Areete_anomaly/README.md

 Sensor Data with Anomalies: Plot of sensor data with anomalies marked.
 Histogram of Metric Values: Histogram showing the distribution of metric values.
 Box Plot by Hour: Box plot of metric values grouped by hour.

+# Running streamlit interface
+save python file such that your directories match.
+Run command in the terminal :
+streamlit run file_name.py